Jadvhal/sentinel/README.md

   - custom error pages i.e 404, 403, 500
 - easy to use
 - Utilities included
-  - imap and smtp > for mail handling
 - Localization support

 ## credits